-When I’m being a good curly, I use a spray bottle mix of water, conditioner and essential oils to get my hair damp then I do two large cornrows or flat-twists in my hair.
-Then, I am able to take it down in the morning and wear a beautiful stretched style for that day.
+When I’m being a good curly, I use a spray linked above or a DIY bottle mix of water, conditioner and essential oils to get my hair damp then I do two large cornrows or flat-twists in my hair.
+Then, I am able to take it down in the morning and wear a beautiful stretched style for that day like in the image above.
 Or some other style.

 I keep this going for a couple more days until it’s wash day all over again!
 I cleanse my hair once per week.
 How about you?